 New Jersey Solar Rebates

-In-order to encourage the installation and use of solar energy in homes, New Jersey offers lucrative incentives and financial rebates to both commercial and residential properties that adopt solar energy and other renewable energy sources.
-The financial rebates range anything from $100 tens of thousands depending on the size of the energy system and the program adopted.
+New Jersey offers lucrative incentives and financial rebates to both commercial and residential properties that adopt solar energy and other renewable energy sources.
+The financial rebates range from one hundred to thousands of dollars depending on the size of the energy system and the program adopted.

 There are very many organizations and financial institutions in New Jersey that are championing the solar energy campaign and together with the state, they offer a number of financial incentives and rebates depending on the nature of facility and performance of the solar systems.
 These include utility financing programs such as the ACE, JCP&L, RECO, Edison Innovation Clean Energy Manufacturing Grants and performance-based incentives such as the grid-connected renewable programs.